Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 It is relevant to note that there are many zero-carb people that have been going many years, to some several decades, on just muscle meats and no offal at all and who also maintain excellent health.

 There is no point in telling someone to stop doing something if they are thriving.
 However, at the same time I can’t stop thinking of Dr Bruce Ames’ Triage Theory which suggests that, in the absence of adequate nutrients, the body will prioritise nutrients geared towards short-term survival rather than optimal health and longevity.

 Dr Baker’s n=1 data

 Dr Baker has been spearheading a nequalsmany crowdsourcing of a range of data from people following a carnivorous diet.
-While I’m eager to see the full analysis of the data when it’s available when it is analysed, Shawn recently released his own test results after fourteen months on a carnivorous diet via Robb Wolf.
+While I’m eager to see the full analysis of the data when it’s available, Shawn recently discussed his own test results after fourteen months on a carnivorous diet with Robb Wolf.
 I highly recommend you have a listen to the interview on the Paleo Solution Podcast.

 Meanwhile, while Dave Feldman of Cholesterol Code offered the following comments:

 - LDL-C and LDL-P are both on the lower end for a low carber who is as lean and fit as Dr Baker is.
 I suspect this is due to his emphasis on resistance training, which can reduce LDL scores due to a higher rate of use for muscle repair.